-With those three words it felt as though Atlas had set down the heavens and walked away without looking back.
+With those three words it felt as though Atlas had surrendered the heavens.

 ‘But the war here is almost over,’ I said, stunned.

-‘I don’t think so,’ he said, so quietly I wasn’t sure I heard him.
+‘I don’t think so,’ he said, so quietly I wasn’t sure I’d heard him.
 ‘But it is for me.’

 ‘We’re on the verge of victory.’